ardunn/dex/README.md

 #### Executor (schedule of projects)

-A schedule is your entire set of projects.
-Your schedule is defined weekly; you can work on one or more projects per day.
+The executor is your entire set of projects defined a weekly; you can work on one or more projects per day.
 For example, you work on Projects A and B on MWF, and Project C on Tuesday/Thursday, with Projects D and E on weekends.
-Your schedule is defined in a single json file in a folder containing your dex project folders.
+Or you can work on every project every day; it's really up to you.

 #### Work